 - The success of the students we serve has everything to do with the educational paths they take and life circumstances from which they come before arriving at our institutions.

 - Every student counts — once we enroll students, it is our responsibility to meet them where they are, and help them persist and graduate with high-quality degrees, prepared for life and work in a complex, globally interdependent world.

 - Getting more UT System students to the finish line of degree completion requires broad, cross-sector coordination and collaboration across UT institutions, and with partners beyond the System.

-The future is now in Texas, positioning the state as a bellwether for how American secondary and post-secondary systems can best serve and meet the needs of students.
+The future is now in Texas.
+The state is a bellwether for how American secondary and post-secondary systems can best serve and meet the needs of students.
 In the UT System, the non-traditional student is the new traditional student, and the demographic profile of our undergraduate students represents what will be the reality for universities across the country in the coming decades.